vuducle/ts-mui-nextjs-starter/content/pages/index.md

       practices.
 Currently, I am pursuing a Bachelor of Science in International Media and Computer Science at HTW Berlin.
-I am familiar with a range of programming languages and technologies, including PHP, JavaScript (both React and Vanilla), CSS, HTML, and MySQL for database management.
-With a strong sense of innovation and a commitment to excellence, I am poised to make meaningful contributions to any team or project.
+I am familiar with a range of programming languages and technologies, including PHP, JavaScript (both React and Vanilla), Java, CSS, HTML, and MySQL for database management.
     actions:
       - type: Button
         label: Start Building